 The Chorley Surgery currently offers the facility for ordering your repeat prescriptions online and booking appointments.
 This is done by the EMIS Patient Access facility.
 If you do not already have a user name and password for this system – please ask a member of staff for your registration letter which will give you your Username and Password.

 Data for commissioning and other secondary care purposes

-It is already a requirement of the Health and Social Care Act that practices must meet the reasonable data requirements of commissioners and other health and social care organisations through appropriate and safe data sharing for secondary uses, as specified in the technical specification for care data.
+The Health and Social Care Act requires that all practices must meet the reasonable data requirements of commissioners and other health and social care organisations through appropriate and safe data sharing for secondary uses, as specified in the technical specification for care data.

 GMS / PMS 2015-16 Contractual Requirement for Patient Online Service